tidalmigrations/tidalmigrations.github.io/pages/user guides/tidal-vms.md

 {% include note.html content="This image comes only with the latest version of [Tidal Tools](https://tidalmigrations.com/tidal-tools/) and [Machine Stats](https://pypi.org/project/machine-stats/) installed.
-The Windows image does not consist all the tools and software that are included in the Ubuntu Server image." %}
+The Windows image does not contain all the software and tools that are included in the Ubuntu Server image, since it is only intended to be used when capturing metrics with Machine Stats on a Windows environment." %}

 To get started: